Prison Labor

 The world’s second-largest private prison company.
 It owns and operates prisons and jails, including immigration jails and “community corrections” centers, and uses forced prison labor.
 It also provides e-carceration technologies, transportation, and other services as part of the criminal punishment system.

-A US-based manufacturer and supplier of educational furniture and equipment that uses prison labor
+A US-based manufacturer and supplier of furniture and equipment for K-12 schools.
+It uses prison labor and sells its products to prisons.

 This page was last updated on